 Buying a property in a foreign country is a big step, and can be an intimidating process in Spain, due to the authorities’ love of paperwork.
 At the legal level, buying a Spanish property consists of a specific process and compliance with a series of requirements according to Spanish law.
-It’s important to have a basic knowledge of the buying process and the costs involved before you purchase.
+It’s important to have a basic knowledge of the buying process and the costs involved before you purchase a villa or apartment.

 Once the taxes have been paid, the property is registered in the new owner’s name and the utilities can are transferred.
 Upon registration in the Property Registry, the buyer becomes conclusively the owner of the property.